Booby trap: Gallery

-As a rule, most purpose-made military booby-trap firing devices contain some form of spring-loaded firing pin designed to strike a percussion cap connected to a detonator at one end.
-The detonator is inserted into an explosive charge e.g. C4 or a block of TNT.
-Triggering the booby trap (e.g. by pulling on a trip-wire) releases the cocked firing pin which flips forward to strike the percussion cap, firing both it and the attached detonator.
-The resulting shock-wave from the detonator sets off the main explosive charge.

 Civilian use and legal ramifications

-Booby traps have been applied as defensive weapons against unwelcome guests or against non-military trespassers, but most jurisdictions consider the practice illegal.
-Many US states have laws specifically against the setting of booby traps and case precedent generally holds the property owner criminally and civilly liable.
-The highest precedent for this is People v.
-Ceballos, 12 Cal.
-3d 470 (1974), which was heard before the Supreme Court of California which gave the following remarks when rendering its verdict: Allowing persons, at their own risk, to employ deadly mechanical devices imperils the lives of children, firemen and policemen acting within the scope of their employment, and others.
-Where the actor is present, there is always the possibility he will realize that deadly force is not necessary, but deadly mechanical devices are without mercy or discretion.
-Such devices are silent instrumentalities of death.
-They deal death and destruction to the innocent as well as the criminal intruder without the slightest warning.
-The taking of human life [or infliction of great bodily injury] by such means is brutally savage and inhuman.

-Computer viruses

-Many computer viruses take the form of booby traps in that they are triggered when an unsuspecting user performs an apparently ordinary action such as opening an email attachment.
+Booby traps have been applied as defensive weapons against non-military trespassers, but most jurisdictions consider the practice illegal.

 Practical jokes

 Instead of being used to kill, maim or injure people, booby traps can also be used for entertainment.
 Practical joke booby traps are typically disguised as everyday items such as cigars or packets of chewing gum, nuts or other snack items.
 When the victims attempts to use the item, the trap is triggered.
-Two of the best known examples of this are the exploding cigar and dribble glass; others include the Snake Nut Can and shocking gum.
+Two of the best known examples of this are the exploding cigar and dribble glass; others include the snake nut can and shocking gum.
 Booby traps can also be constructed out of household or workplace items and be triggered when the victim performs a common action.
 Examples of this include loosening the bolts in a chair so that it collapses when sat upon, or placing a bucket of water on top of a partly open door so that when the door is fully opened, the bucket tips onto the victim.
-A variant is the water bucket which when "thrown" at the target, is full of confetti.